suncoast-devs/handbook/lessons/career-looking/questions-you-should-ask-during-an-interview.md

 ### For Juniors

-- What is expected of a junior developer in the first week, first month and first year?
+- What is expected of a junior developer in the first week, first month, and first year?
 - Does the company have established junior onboarding or mentorship?